 I voided the transaction but my customer is calling and saying they are still seeing the charge pending on their account.

-This is because once the bank produces an approved authorization code (verifying at the time of the transaction that the funds are available) it is labeled as ‘pending’ until the approval code falls off.
-The hold will fall off between 3-5 business depending on the banks policies.
+This is because once the bank produces an approved authorization code (verifying at the time of the transaction that the funds are available) it is labeled as ‘pending’ until the approval code falls off or the transaction is captured.
+When you void a transaction, there is no way for your terminal to communicate that to the issuing bank.
+The hold will automatically fall off between 3-8 business days depending on the bank's policy.
 There are cases where it can take up to two weeks to fall off, so just be aware that this is a possibility.

-What if my customer needs the hold to fall off and can’t wait up to two weeks?
+What if my customer needs the hold removed sooner and can’t wait up to two weeks?

 Need help in finding the approval code go here.